 Gibson (2012) defined food availability as the "physical presence of food at farms and markets".
 Matemilola and Elegbede (2017) extended this definition to include not only local food production but also "food imports, stock levels, and net trade.
 Food availability can be assessed at multiple levels: regional, national, community, family, and individual".
-Riely et al. (1999) emphasised that strong road networks, functional markets, reliable storage systems, and technological advancements in food production and processing help predict availability.
+Riley et al. (1999) emphasized that strong road networks, functional markets, reliable storage systems, and technological advancements in food production and processing help predict food availability.
 However, many developing countries still face infrastructural and technological challenges that hinder consistent food availability.

 Food Accessibility

-Gibson (2012) defines food accessibility as an individual's or household's ability to obtain food.
-It can be examined in two primary forms: physical access and economic access.
-Physical access encompasses how people reach food sources, such as markets, farms, storage facilities, food aid programs, or soup kitchens.
-Economic access involves the financial means to acquire food, such as income, savings, land, or harvested crops (Global Strategic Framework, 2017).
-According to Gibson (2012), people may gain access through direct means such as farm produce or income, or indirectly through social networks, community support systems, or government and emergency assistance.
+Gibson (2012) defined food accessibility as an individual’s or household’s ability to obtain food.
+It can be examined in two primary forms: physical and economic access.
+Physical access encompasses how people reach food sources, such as markets, farms, storage facilities, food aid programs, and soup kitchens.
+Economic access refers to the financial means to acquire food, such as income, savings, land, or harvested crops (Global Strategic Framework, 2017).
+According to Gibson (2012), people may gain access through direct means, such as farm produce or income, or indirectly through social networks, community support systems, or government and emergency assistance.

 Nevertheless, having an adequate national or international food supply does not automatically translate into household food security.
-Increasing concern about limited food access has shifted policy focus toward income levels, market stability, price control, and household expenditures.
-According to the Global Food Security Strategy (GFSS) Nigeria Country Plan (2024), Nigeria continues to grapple with food security challenges, including rapid population growth, soaring food prices, natural disasters, post-harvest losses, and recurring socio-political crises.
+Increasing concerns about limited food access have shifted policy focus toward income levels, market stability, price control, and household expenditures.
+According to the Nigeria Country Plan (2024) of the Global Food Security Strategy (GFSS), Nigeria continues to grapple with food security challenges, including rapid population growth, soaring food prices, natural disasters, post-harvest losses, and recurring socio-political crises.

-Food Utilisation
+Food use

-The term food utilisation refers to how the body absorbs and utilises consumed food for daily functioning (Leroy et al., 2015).
-Utilisation depends on the type, amount, and quality of food intake, and is reflected in a person's nutritional status.
-As Gibson (2012) explained, this dimension plays a crucial role in determining overall health.
-Factors like inadequate diets, improper feeding practices, substandard health services, and poor childcare can negatively affect utilisation and reduce individuals' economic productivity (Riely et al., 1999).
+The term food use refers to how the body absorbs and uses consumed food for daily functioning (Leroy et al., 2015).
+Utilization depends on the type, amount and quality of food intake and is reflected in a person’s nutritional status.
+As explained by Gibson (2012), this dimension plays a crucial role in determining overall health.
+Factors such as inadequate diets, improper feeding practices, substandard health services, and poor childcare can negatively affect use and reduce economic productivity (Riely et al., 1999).

-Jones (2013) pointed out that intra-household food distribution, food quality, and individual differences in metabolism all influence how well food is utilised.
-Matemilola and Elegbede (2017) and Saad (2013) also noted that proper food utilisation involves acceptable methods of food production, processing, preservation, and preparation.
-These factors ultimately impact food quality and, therefore, the nutritional benefit derived from food.
+Jones (2013) pointed out that intra-household food distribution, food quality, and individual differences in metabolism all influence the use of food.
+According to Matemilola and Elegbede (2017) and Saad (2013), proper food use involves acceptable methods of food production, processing, preservation and preparation.
+These factors ultimately impact food quality and the nutritional benefit derived from food.

 Food Stability

-Gibson (2012) pointed out that food security can fluctuate, highlighting the importance of risk management within food systems.
-Stability plays a crucial role in ensuring long-term sustainability across all aspects of food security: availability, accessibility, and utilisation.
-It also helps address seasonal shortages and aims to prevent malnutrition, hunger, and prolonged food insecurity.
-Leroy et al. (2015) described stability as providing consistent food access for everyone, both now and in the future.
-Quo et al. (2024) defined a sustainable food system as one that fulfils current nutritional needs without jeopardising those of future generations.
+According to Gibson (2012), food security can fluctuate, highlighting the importance of risk management within food systems.
+Stability plays a crucial role in ensuring long-term sustainability across all aspects of food security: availability, accessibility, and use.
+It also helps address seasonal shortages and prevents malnutrition, hunger, and prolonged food insecurity.
+Leroy et al. (2015) described stability as providing consistent food access for everyone, now and in the future.
+Quo et al. (2024) defined a sustainable food system as one that fulfills current nutritional needs without jeopardizing those of future generations.

-Technological Innovation in Agriculture and Food Security
+Technological innovation in agriculture and food security

-Over time, technology has been applied as a sustainable solution to agricultural development, ultimately enhancing food security through innovations such as semi-autotrophic hydroponics for cassava multiplication, precision agriculture, vertical farming, and drone technology.
-In regions like Africa, Asia, Latin America, and other developing countries, including Nigeria, the decline in technological application or ecological degradation, both of which reduce output from given inputs, has long been cited as a significant cause of poor agricultural performance (Collier, 1988).
+Over time, technology has been applied as a sustainable solution to agricultural development, ultimately enhancing food security through innovations such as SAH for cassava multiplication, precision agriculture, vertical farming, and drone technology.
+In Africa, Asia, Latin America, and other developing countries, including Nigeria, the decline in technological application or ecological degradation, both of which reduce output from given inputs, has long been cited as a significant cause of poor agricultural performance (Collier, 1988).